GEOS5509 Sedimentary Basin Field Excursion

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This unit provides students with a UWA-guided field excursion to a major sedimentary basin in Western Australia, Australia or overseas during which students gain experience in collection, analysis and interpretation of sedimentological, stratigraphic, structural and other relevant data.
-Activities undertaken during the field excursion provide a major opportunity to interpret paleo-environments and use sequence-stratigraphic concepts to establish key aspects of basin margin history.
+- This unit provides students with a UWA-guided field excursion to a major sedimentary basin in Western Australia, Australia or overseas during which students gain experience in field-based data collection, analysis and interpretation of sedimentological, stratigraphic, structural and other relevant data.
+Activities undertaken during the field excursion provide a major opportunity to examine paleo-environments and use sequence-stratigraphic concepts to establish key aspects of basin margin history.
+The post-fieldwork report provides an opportunity to interpret student's own field data and synthesise both in graphical and written form.
 In addition, students have the opportunity to evaluate petroleum system development with emphasis on reservoir geometry, architecture, heterogeneity and reservoir quality.